Sheer Yakh

 Afghanistan's hand-spun ice cream — a dense, chewy, almost stretchy frozen cream perfumed with green cardamom and rosewater and studded with pistachios.
 Traditionally no machine is used: the sweetened milk-and-cream base is poured into a metal canister set in a tub of ice and rock salt, then spun and scraped by hand for the better part of an hour.
 Because almost no air is whipped in, the result is heavier and silkier than Western ice cream, closer to gelato or kulfi.

-Long before freezers reached Kabul, ice was carried down from the Hindu Kush in winter and packed away in deep cellars to last into the warm months — and from that hoarded mountain ice came sheer yakh, literally 'cold milk.'
-Vendors would set a tin churn inside a wooden tub of ice and salt and spin it by hand on the street, scraping the freezing cream from the sides as a crowd gathered, the whole spectacle as much a part of the treat as the eating.
-Scented with cardamom, rosewater, and sometimes salep, it remains a fixture of Afghan summers, weddings, and Nowruz celebrations.
+Long before freezers reached Kabul, ice was carried down from the Hindu Kush in winter and packed away in deep cellars to last into the warm months — part of the same Persian ice-storing tradition (the beehive-domed yakhchāl) that kept the region cold through summer.
+From that hoarded mountain ice came sheer yakh, literally 'cold milk.'
+Vendors would set a metal churn inside a wooden tub of ice and salt and spin it by hand on the street, scraping the freezing cream from the sides as a crowd gathered, the whole spectacle as much a part of the treat as the eating.
+Scented with cardamom, rosewater, and sometimes salep, it remains a beloved fixture of Afghan summers, sold from street carts and bazaars.

 Denser and chewier than any scoop you know — it pulls slightly as the spoon lifts, then melts slow and rich on the tongue.
 The flavor is unmistakably floral: cardamom warm and resinous up front, rosewater perfuming the finish, both carried on cold sweet cream.
 Crushed pistachios give little bursts of salt and crunch against the silk.
 It eats like the love-child of gelato and kulfi.